Transferability Metrics for Selecting Source Model Ensembles: Evaluating transferability metrics

 \para{Target datasets.} We consider five target datasets: Cam\-vid~\cite{brostow09prl}, ISPRS~\cite{rottensteiner14isprs}, vKITTI2 \cite{cabon20arxiv}, KITTI \cite{alhaija18ijcv} and Pascal VOC \cite{everingham12pvoc}.
 Since transfer learning is particularly interesting in scenarios with limited training images~\cite{kolesnikov20eccv,mensink21arxiv,mustafa20arxiv}, we follow \cite{mensink21arxiv} and limit each target training set to 150 images.

 \para{Correlation measure: weighted Kendall Tau.} A transferability metric is useful when it can order the candidate source models (or ensembles) according to their actual performance.
 The exact predicted performance value is less important.
 Therefore we use a rank correlation measure as in~\cite{li21cvpr, mensink21arxiv}.
-Moreover, as in a practice we mainly care about selecting a high performing ensemble, we follow~\cite{you21icml} and use a weighted version of Kendall $\tau$ considering top-ranked items more important than low-ranked ones~\cite{vigna15www}.
+Moreover, as in practice we mainly care about selecting a high performing ensemble, we follow~\cite{you21icml} and use a weighted version of Kendall $\tau$ considering top-ranked items more important than low-ranked ones~\cite{vigna15www}.

 \para{Baseline transferability metric.} As there is no previously proposed transferability metric for source model ensembles, we introduce a simple baseline.
 It is based on three factors: (1) source model performance $P_s$ evaluated on a source test set, (2) source dataset size $N_s$ in terms of number of images, and (3) source dataset richness measured by the number of source classes $C_c$.
-For a candidate ensemble containing $S$ source models, we calculate this baseline as:
+For a candidate ensemble containing $S$ source models, we calculate this baseline as: $\mathrm{BASE} = \sum_{s=1}^{S}(P_s \times N_s \times C_s)$.
 This baseline is target-agnostic, favours broad source datasets (COCO, ADE20k, Mapillary), and the best model architecture (HRNetV2-W28, pre-trained fully supervised; as it typically leads to higher $P_s$).